kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

   PVs of that default.
 Specifying a default StorageClass is done by setting the annotation `storageclass.kubernetes.io/is-default-class` equal to `true` in a StorageClass object.
 If the administrator does not specify a default, the cluster responds to PVC creation as if the admission plugin were turned off.
-If more than one default is specified, the admission plugin forbids the creation of all PVCs.
+If more than one default StorageClass is specified, the newest default is used when the PVC is dynamically provisioned.
 * If the admission plugin is turned off, there is no notion of a default StorageClass.
 All PVCs that have `storageClassName` set to `""` can be bound only to PVs that have `storageClassName` also set to `""`.